Godzilla vs. Mechagodzilla II: Cast

+Keiko Imamura and Sayaka Osawa, who previously portrayed the Cosmos from the previous film, make a cameo as the psychic teachers.

 Production

 The fifth film in the Heisei series of Godzilla movies was originally meant to be the last, in order to avoid competing with the upcoming TriStar American Godzilla reboot film (which was later delayed) and to honor the recent passing of Ishirō Honda.
 Toho had initially wanted to produce a remake of King Kong vs. Godzilla, but were unable to acquire the rights to use the King Kong character from Universal Pictures.
 When that project was scrapped, Toho considered pitting Godzilla against Mechani-Kong, a mecha first introduced in King Kong Escapes.
 The plot would have involved Mechani-Kong sporting syringes containing G-Force special forces which would have been injected into Godzilla's bloodstream in a manner similar to Fantastic Voyage, though the project was abandoned, as obtaining the rights to a monster even bearing the semblance of King Kong proved too costly.

 Producers Tomoyuki Tanaka and Shōgo Tomiyama felt that reviving Mechagodzilla was a logical next step for the series after the successful reintroduction of King Ghidorah and Mothra to contemporary audiences.
 Furthermore, effects artist Koichi Kawakita had already demonstrated his competence in designing and creating mecha contraptions like the Super XII, Mecha-King Ghidorah, and the machines featured in Gunhed.
 The decision to reintroduce Minilla (rechristened as Baby Godzilla) was made in order to appeal to the largely female audience that made Godzilla vs. Mothra a financial success, despite objections by director Takao Okawara, who held a low opinion of the 1960s movies the character had previously been featured in.
 In the original ending for the film, Godzilla destroys Garuda but is killed by Mechagodzilla.
 Garuda's nuclear reactor explodes and resurrects the King of the Monsters.
 Another ending was considered in which Godzilla's escaping life energy mutates Baby Godzilla into a new adult Godzilla, a concept that was later used in Godzilla vs. Destoroyah.